stripe/stripe-go/README.md

 ## Requirements

 Per our [Language Version Support Policy](https://docs.stripe.com/sdks/versioning?lang=go#stripe-sdk-language-version-support-policy), we support the 4 most recent Go versions at the time of release.
-Currently, that's **Go 1.20+**.
+Currently, that's **Go 1.22+**.

-Note: Support for Go 1.20 and 1.21 is deprecated and will be removed in an upcoming major version.
 Read more and see the full schedule in the docs: https://docs.stripe.com/sdks/versioning?lang=go#stripe-sdk-language-version-support-policy

 ## Installation